Are you curious about going "whole food plant based?"

-you are coming from an already whole / real food lifestyle, then this should be
+If you are coming from an already whole / real food lifestyle, or if you're already vegan for the animals, then this should be pretty simple.

 First, I want to clarify the difference in the term "lifestyle" and the word "diet" as most of us know it.

 "Diet" as a noun is simply a word used to describe the kinds of food a person habitually eats.
-It is not always referring to "diet" as a verb, a special course of food a person restricts oneself to for a limited amount of time in order to achieve weight loss.
+It is not always referring to "diet" as a verb, a special course of food a person restricts oneself to for a limited amount of time in order to achieve weight loss or other health goal.

-The idea of cutting out all of those foods may be daunting, but think about it,
+The idea of cutting out all of those foods may be daunting.